mozilla/bigquery-etl/README.md

 ```

 And you should now be set up to start working in the repo!
 The easiest way to do this is for many tasks is to use [`bqetl`](https://mozilla.github.io/bigquery-etl/bqetl/).
 You may also want to read up on [common workflows](https://mozilla.github.io/bigquery-etl/cookbooks/common_workflows/).

+### License

+The bigquery-etl is available as open source under the terms of the [MPL-2.0 license](https://github.com/mozilla/bigquery-etl/blob/main/LICENSE).